ghartsel/docSamples1/README.md

 ## Features

 - Uses the Hugo static site generator with the [aafu](https://themes.gohugo.io/themes/aafu/) theme.
-- Deployed on Cloudflare Pages.
+- Deployed on Cloudflare Pages on ``git push``.
 (Future PDF objects to be deployed on Cloudflare R2.)

 ## Repository Content